kunegis/stu/README.md

   thus preventing projects to use multiple programming languages.
   Others even do worse and create their own mini-language, invariably less portable than the shell.
-* Reliability:  Stu has extensive unit test coverage, with about 1,000 tests.
+* Reliability:  Stu has extensive unit test coverage, with more than 1,000 tests.
 All published versions pass 100% of these tests.
 All language features and error paths are unit tested.
 * Stability:  We follow Semantic Versioning (semver.org) in order to